rdwinter2/hello-world-20190522/README.md

 This project has been generated using the rdwinter2/lagom-scala.g8 template.

-For instructions on running and testing the project, see https://www.lagomframework.com/get-started-scala.html.
+For instructions on running and testing the project, see [Using Lagom with Scala](https://www.lagomframework.com/get-started-scala.html).

 To generate a new project execute the following and supply values for (name, plural_name, organization, version, and package):